microsoft/go-sqlcmd/README.md

 ### Changes in behavior from the ODBC based sqlcmd

-The following switches have different behavior in this version of `sqlcmd` compared to the oroignla ODBC based `sqlcmd`.
+The following switches have different behavior in this version of `sqlcmd` compared to the original ODBC based `sqlcmd`.

 - `-P` switch will be removed.
 Passwords for SQL authentication can only be provided through these mechanisms: